 Sarcoma Alliance: The Sarcoma Alliance offers financial support in the form of grants.
 The Hand in Hand: The Suzanne Renée Leider Memorial Assistance offers financial assistance (up to 500$) for second opinion consultations by reimbursing expenses related to travel, phone bills, costs of the evaluation, and related expenses.
 The Assistance Fund does not pay for ongoing treatment subsequent to the second opinion.

 About Fifth Season Financial: Fifth Season Financial provides financial solutions for patients with late stage illnesses.
 FSF works with patients who have diagnoses of aggressive stage II, III or IV cancers, congestive heart failure, COPD, ALS, MLS and other serious life limiting health conditions.
-The Funds for Living and Giving Program provides patients with financial relief by offering loans secured entirely by the patient’s life insurance policy.
+The Funds for Living Program provides patients with financial relief by offering loans secured entirely by the patient’s life insurance policy.
 Unlike many of the programs listed above, the money can be used in any way with absolutely NO restrictions.
 Moreover, there are no application fees, hidden costs or new medical exams, and there are no out of pocket payments.
-The Funds for Living and Giving Program is designed to give help reduce the financial stress associated with illness.
+The Funds for Living Program is designed to give help reduce the financial stress associated with illness.
 Fifth Season Financial is licensed consumer lender in business since 2007 and a member of the Better Business Bureau.
 Over the past several years, FSF has provided more than $75 million in financial assistance to nearly 400 families.